naresh2002/Leetcode-Practice/494-target-sum/NOTES.md

 S1 + S2 = sum(v);
 Adding Above Two :
 => **2(S1) = target + sum(v)**
-Now we just need to find no. of S1 which satisfies this eq.
-**Not Possible** when **target + sum(v) is odd**
+Now we just need to find no. of S1 which satisfies this eq. (keep in mind that wmpty subset sum = 0) **Not Possible** when **target + sum(v) is odd**